JacquesCarette/Drasil/wiki/What-If.md

 are a number of things that can vary (for example, launch angle), you have to decide whether these are read from a file or will be parameters.
 Are you building a library of functions for this purpose, or an application?
 These are architectural choices that you need to make.
+In this case, there is also the choice of using a closed-form or computing the answer using numerical methods, and the latter would involve algorithmic choices.

 Then you need to decide further things, like which programming language will the code be produce in?
 Will the code produced by highly documented